 “One of the barriers to improving fitness levels in our community is financial – in-home equipment and gym memberships are expensive, and that closes off many members of our community from being able to take control of their health,” says Mayor Dan Devine.
 “The Fitness Court provides a space for residents to work out at absolutely no cost, improving the overall health and well-being of our community.”

 No tax dollars were used to install the Fitness Court, which was funded by a generous donation by Aurora West Allis Medical Center Service Club, Community Development Block Grant (CDBG) funds, and $30,000 in grant monies from National Fitness Campaign.

-In spring 2020, the City will add the finishing touches to the Court, adding a bright, energetic mural and instructional decals to help users make the most of the court, with or without the app.
-The City will launch the Court in spring 2020 with a ribbon-cutting and community event - stay tuned for details!
+In spring 2020, the City added the finishing touches to the Court, adding a bright, energetic mural and instructional decals to help users make the most of the court, with or without the app.

 Ready to try the court?
 Download the National Fitness Campaign app and get fit!